About the Nebraska Family Times and Shelly Burke

 I remember starting a book, writing in pencil in wide-lined, spiral bound notebooks, which I bet my mom has packed away somewhere.
 I don't remember what the book was about, but I do remember the satisfaction I felt at writing.

 After I graduated from high school I attended Midland Lutheran College (now Midland University), where I achieved my dream of becoming a nurse.
-The summer after I graduated, Tim and I got married and I began my first nursing job at a children and adolescent psychiatric hospital.
+I married after graduation and my first job was at a children and adolescent psychiatric hospital.
 Over the next few years I also worked on a telemetry (heart monitoring) unit, and as an inservice coordinator, and in home health.

 Our son Cody was born in 1991, and daughter Morgan in 1993, and another dream--that of being an at-home mom--was realized.
 I loved (and still do love!) being a mom!
-Cody is now a sophomore at Kansas State University, and Morgan is starting her senior year!
-I can't belive how fast the time has gone by.
+Cody is now a senior at Kansas State University, and Morgan is is a sophomore at Colorado State University!
+I can't believe how fast the time has gone by.

 When Cody and Morgan were toddlers, I began to pursue writing for publication.
 When writing for magazines, the prospective author must send a query letter, outlining what the article will be about, to see if the magazine is interested in an article on that topic.
 While I published several articles in nursing magazines, parenting magazines were not interesting in the articles I proposed.